Nigeria women's national under-17 basketball team

 The Nigeria women's national under-16 and under-17 basketball team is a national basketball team of Nigeria, administered by the Nigeria Basketball Federation.
 It represents the country in international under-16 and under-17 women's basketball competitions.

 History

 FIBA U16 Women's AfroBasket

 The only participation of Nigeria at the U16 women's African basketball championship was the 2015 FIBA Africa Under-16 Championship for Women, where they won the silver medal.

 FIBA Under-17 Women's Basketball World Cup

-Nigerian team won the right to start at the 2016 FIBA Under-17 World Championship for Women, but they were unable to travel and therefore, their results at that tournament are recorded as an forfeit.
+Nigerian team won the right to start at the 2016 FIBA Under-17 World Championship for Women, but they were unable to travel and therefore, their results at that tournament are recorded as a forfeit.